ronomoab/Final-Project/README.md

 - The system allows easy access to transactions and updates its details and status.
 - Compilation of transactions each day is really helpful for bookkeeping.
 - Hoping that this could run in a more user-friendly interface.
-- Would consider using in the future once developed.
+- Would consider using in the future once fully developed.
+- Would prefer if the users can use the system in their own houses.

 📜 License
 This project is open-source and free to use for educational or community management purposes.